TysonStanley/tysonstanley.github.io/_posts/2018-02-11-r_dissertation.md

 with the information to start writing and formatting your dissertation within RMarkdown.

+#### Other Things

+- For spell checking, I used the built in spell check in RStudio.
+It wasn't perfect but worked really well.
+- For version control, I used the Open Science Framework (OSF; where I have the files linked).
+I would have used Git and GitHub had there been collaborators that knew how to use it.
+This worked well as it provides a simplified version control system while providing tools to share it later.
+- I used some simulations in my dissertation.
+I used a regular script file to write these and run them (using the terminal when possible).
+I pasted this code within the manuscript toward the end of the writing (when I knew the simulations were done).
+This allowed me to include them in the appendices more easily.

 As a final note, I recommend using RStudio Projects as well.
 These help keep things more organized, especially when it comes to saving and reading in different files.